LeandroLovisolo/AtWebSlides/README.md

 # AtWebSlides

-An introduction to my internship topic at INRA (September 2015 - February 2016)
+An introduction to my internship topic at [INRA SupAgro](http://www.supagro.inra.fr/) in Montpellier, France (September 2015 - February 2016)